MapStory/Learning/modules/module2.md

 To repeat, in this example we use Unique styling to differentiate between two groups: 1) areas that ISIS counts as territory (blue) versus 2) areas under attack by ISIS (orange).
 In the StoryLayer data, the attribute that defines these different areas is called "Group".
 So, in the Classification section, we select "Group" from the drop-down.

 We also select a color ramp.
-In this eample, we use the first color ramp.
+In this example, we use the first color ramp.
 And we make sure the classification number is more than the number of unique groups we want to make.
 In this example we increase it to six just to be safe, but there are only two groups.

 Once we've completed the Classification section, we see our unique groups listed under a new section called **Rules** at the bottom of the style editor.
 Default colors are applied to our groups which we can customize if we want.

-### Demonstration

-Now that you have an understanding about the what's involved in adding StoryLayers to a chapter and applying Simple and Unique styles to StoryLayers, let's watch someone build a new StoryScape.

-Watch this video.
-VIDEO.

 ### Tasks
 Now it's your turn!
 Return to the draft StoryScape you started building in Lesson 1.
 You should be able to find the saved draft by going to your Profile.